skuid/SamplePages/Tools/README.md

 ## Pages

-### <a href="LicenseManagement.xml" download="LicenseManagement.xml">License Management </a>
+### <a href="SubscriptionManagement.xml" download="SubscriptionManagement.xml">Subcription Management </a>

 Where are all the Skuid licenses in my Salesforce org?
 This report shows all users that have been assigned a Skuid license - even the Guest Site User and Chatter Free users that don't normally show in the Salesforce assigned license page.
+It also has a tab where you can see what Skuid Permission sets have been assigned to users in your org.

 Instructions:
-   - Page API:  V1
+   - Page API:  V2
    - Data source: Uses default Salesforce data source
    - Design System: None
-   - Page XML:  [Copy the XML from this page](LicenseManagement.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.
+   - Page XML:  [Copy the XML from this page](SubscriptionManagement.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.

 Related Links:
    - [Skuid Documentation](https://docs.skuid.com/latest/en/skuid/deploy/salesforce/user-access/#skuid-sample-page-license-management)
    - [Community Post](https://community.skuid.com/skuid/topics/the-users-show-2-users-and-4-licenses-but-none-available)
-   - [Internal link in Demo Org](https://skuid-demo--skuid.na137.visual.force.com/apex/skuid__ui?page=LicenseManagement) (for Skuid Employees only)
+   - [Internal link in Demo Org](https://skuid-demo--skuid.na137.visual.force.com/apex/skuid__ui?page=SubscriptionManagement) (for Skuid Employees only)